bluescarni/heyoka/doc/tut_c_output.rst

    TC of order 0 for x: 0.05
    TC of order 0 for v: 0.025

-Indeed, the zero-order coefficients for the state variables are nothing but the initial conditions at the beginning of the timestep that was just taken.
+Indeed, the zero-order Taylor coefficients for the state variables are nothing but the initial conditions at the beginning of the timestep that was just taken.

 .. caution::